-Hoskins’ pinch-hit in 10th, Phils top Nats; 15 W in 17 games - NewsBreak
+Hoskins’ Pinch-Hit In 10th, Phils Top Nats; 15 W In 17 Games - NewsBreak

 Washington starter Josiah Gray pitched one-hit ball for six scoreless innings.

-“You know, we’re in a little rut right now, but about a week before we were playing pretty good baseball,” Gray said.
-“So continue to get back to those winning ways and we’re going to get there soon.
-We’re all putting the work in.
-I’m sure the fans are going to start coming more and more as the weather starts heating up and we get back to our winning ways. ”

-In the Washington ninth, pinch-hitter Lane Thomas had a two-out single on a 2-2 slider from Brad Hand (2-1) that scored Juan Soto with the tying run.
+In the Washington ninth, pinch-hitter Lane Thomas had a two-out single on a 2-2 slider from Brad Hand (2-1) that scored Juan Soto with the tying.

 Hoskins’ hit up the middle off Reed Garrett (0-1) scored automatic runner Matt Vierling from second.
 Philadelphia then loaded the bases with no outs, but did not score again.